 Doesn’t matter where you go you will hear a wide variety of Irish accents.
 Some say Donegal is the most difficult to understand, that’s probably because they are a dominantly gaeltacht region.
 The Irish have a knack for hearing a particular region’s accent and will take the piss accordingly.

 30. The Wake

 Legally speaking drinking hours are until 11:30 in pubs on a weekday and 12:30 on a weekend.
-However their is a brilliant cultural tradition here in Ireland called the lock in.
+However, there is a brilliant cultural tradition here in Ireland called the lock-in.
 Quite often in rural areas and in many urban as well you suddenly notice the bar has cleared out somewhat, the curtains are drawn and the pints are still being pulled.
-You can hear people trying to get into the pub and some that are known to the Publican are allowed in and the door is promptly locked behind then.
-You are now in the middle of a lock in and Irish tradition that allows folks to keep on drinking and enjoying the craic.
+You can hear people trying to get into the pub and some that are known to the Publican are allowed in and the door is promptly locked behind them.
+You are now in the middle of a lock-in and Irish tradition that allows folks to keep on drinking and enjoying the craic.
 May you have the privilege of enjoying one on your visit.

 A method of moving traffic around circular islands that is pretty much foreign to N. Americans but words exceedingly well – just remember the traffic to the right of you has the right of way.